Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

-We continue to study the DW states at fractional fillings 7/2 and 8/3, which are calculated based on doubled ($\nu=7/2$) and $\sqrt{3}\times\sqrt{3}$ tripled ($\nu=8/3$) moir\'e supercells respectively.
-The calculated ground states at both 7/2 and 8/3 fillings are gapped, which may explain the experimentally observed CI with zero Chern number at 7/2 filling, and the unusual $C=1$ Chern insulator state at $\nu=8/3$, as reported in Ref.~\onlinecite{yacoby-tbg-fqah-arxiv21}.
-In particular, at 7/2 filling, we find two nearly degenerate ground states: one is a spin-polarized K-IVC state with slight valley polarization and zero Chern number, and the other is a SVP state having Chern number 1.
-The energy difference between these two states $\sim 10\,\mu$eV.
-We propose that the experimentally observed CI with zero Chern number at 7/2 may be the spin polarized K-IVC state.
-The HF band structure of the spin polarized K-IVC DW state at 7/2 filling is presented in Fig.~\ref{fig3}(c).
-Such a state can be interpreted as follows.
-With doubled primitive moir\'e cells, there are two sets of the fourfold valley-spin degenerate flat bands, and the K-IVC order mixes the valleys within each set, opening a gap between the valence and conduction flat bands and trivializing the nontrivial band topology.
-Thus the K-IVC order parameter gives rise to 8 conduction flat bands and 8 valence flat bands, all with zero Chern numbers for the doubled-cell system.
-At 7/2 filling, 7 out of the 8 conduction flat bands are filled, yielding a spin polarized K-IVC state with zero Chern number.
+We continue to study the DW states at fractional fillings 7/2, 8/3, and 11/3, which are calculated based on doubled ($\nu=7/2$) and $\sqrt{3}\times\sqrt{3}$ tripled ($\nu=8/3, 11/3$) moir\'e supercells, respectively.
+The choice of such supercells can be justified by generalized susceptibility calculations \cite{supp_info}.
+The calculated ground states at 7/2, 8/3, and 11/3 fillings are gapped, which may explain the experimentally observed $C\!=\!0$ correlated insulators at 7/2 and 11/3 fillings, and the unusual $C\!=\!1$ Chern insulator at $\nu=8/3$, as reported in Ref.~\onlinecite{xie-tbgfci-nature21}.
+In particular, at 7/2 filling, we find two nearly degenerate ground states with the energy difference $\sim 10\,\mu$eV: one is a zero-Chern-number spin-polarized K-IVC state with slight valley polarization, and the other is a SVP state having Chern number 1.
+We propose that the experimentally observed $C\!=\!0$ insulator state at 7/2 is the spin polarized K-IVC state.
+With doubled primitive moir\'e cells, there are 8 flat bands from each valley, and the K-IVC order would mix the two valleys, opening a gap between the 8 valence flat bands and the 8 conduction flat bands, all with zero Chern numbers.
+At 7/2 filling, 7 out of the 8 conduction flat bands are filled, yielding a zero-Chern-number spin polarized K-IVC state.
+The single-particle spectrum around 7/2 filling is presented in Fig.~\ref{fig3}(c).

+At 8/3 filling, based on $\sqrt{3}\times\sqrt{3}$ tripled supercell HF calculations, we find the ground state is a SVP state with slight mixture of K-IVC order, and the calculated Chern number of this state is $1$ \cite{supp_info}, consistent with experiments \cite{xie-tbgfci-nature21}.
+Such a state is adiabatically connected to a pure SVP state with Chern number 1 \cite{supp_info}.
+At 11/3 filling, the ground state turns out to be a pure SVP state with zero Chern number.
+It should be noted that the bandwidth of the conduction flat band can be significantly reduced in the presence of vertical magnetic fields due to the orbital magnetic effects, concomitant with a more uniform distribution of Berry curvatures \cite{xie-tbgfci-nature21,parker-fqah-arxiv21}.
+As a result, around filling 11/3 the system would undergo a transition from the DW state to the fractional Chern insulator state with increased magnetic field \cite{xie-tbgfci-nature21,parker-fqah-arxiv21}.